This residency is accredited through the American Board Physical Therapy Residency and Fellowship Education (ABPTRFE).

 The sports physical therapy resident will perform on field sports coverage in excess of 400 hours (ABPTRFE requirement is 200).
 The resident will have a primary high school and college which he/she works alongside Athletic Trainers and Team Physicians to provide acute medical services.
 The resident will also spend 1 to 2 afternoons per week in the college training room providing Physical Therapy services to NCAA athletes.

 The resident will cover a variety of sports including football, basketball, hockey, lacrosse, wrestling, road races, and other community outreach events as they occur.
 The resident will spend 3 full weeks with the high school during football pre-season.
-The resident will also have the opportunity to work with the Cleveland Indians (MLB) and Cleveland Cavaliers (NBA).
+The resident will also have the opportunity to work with the Cleveland Indians (MLB) and Cleveland Guardians (NBA).

 Mentoring and Patient Care